NS91/Random-Quote-Machine/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/fine_yams/pen/xEqwWP.
+Created for FreeCodeCamp's intermediate Javascript bonfire challenges.

+Helped to reinforce understanding of APIs as well as how to integrate Twitter functionality, in this case allowing a user to tweet a random quote of their choosing.

- Built using the Forismatic API as one of FreeCodeCamp's challenges.
+ Built using the Forismatic API.